Shintani descent, simple groups and spread: Introduction

 Observe that $s(G) > 0$ if and only if every nontrivial element of $G$ is contained in a generating pair (a property known as \emph{$\frac{3}{2}$-generation}).
 It is easy to see that if $s(G) > 0$ then every proper quotient of $G$ is cyclic.
 Recently, Burness, Guralnick and Harper \cite{ref:BurnessGuralnickHarper} settled a conjecture of Breuer, Guralnick and Kantor \cite{ref:BreuerGuralnickKantor08}, by proving that the converse is true.
 In fact, they proved that if every proper quotient of $G$ is cyclic, then $s(G) \geq 2$.
 The proof involves reducing to almost simple groups.
 If $G$ is simple, then $s(G) \geq 2$ was proved in \cite{ref:BreuerGuralnickKantor08}, but the almost simple groups pose further challenges and the series of papers \cite{ref:BurnessGuest13,ref:BurnessGuralnickHarper,ref:Harper17,ref:Harper} are dedicated to proving $s(G) \geq 2$ in this case.

 In \cite{ref:GuralnickShalev03}, Guralnick and Shalev determined exactly when a sequence of simple groups $(G_i)$ satisfies $s(G_i) \to \infty$.
 However, the asymptotic behaviour of the spread of almost simple groups is not yet known.
 By \cite[Corollary~9]{ref:BurnessGuralnickHarper}, the unsettled case involves sequences of groups of Lie type defined over a field of fixed size.
 We settle this in our first main theorem.
+Here, and in Corollary~\ref{cor:spread}, we use the term \emph{graph automorphism} in the sense of \cite[Definition~2.5.13]{ref:GorensteinLyonsSolomon98}.